 Pine Grove Property, Nevada -As a result of a technical disclosure review by the British Columbia Securities Commission, an amended and restated Preliminary Economic Assessment was issued on February 4, 2015 and filed with the British Columbia Securities Commission and is available for review under the Company's profile on SEDAR (see Lincoln news release February 16, 2015).
-No work has been carried out on the property during the third quarter.
 Claim payments were made in August to the BLM and the County to keep the property in good standing.
+The Company did not meet the payment requirement due to Lyon Grove for certain claims included in the Pine Grove Property and, as a result, these 8 claims are not in good standing.